paokkerkir/levelrange-octo/Readme.txt

 ----------------------
 Change Log
 ----------------------
-2.2.0 - Update (Spartelfant)
- [*] Added Portuguese translation by rafacc87.
- [*] Added German translation by rafacc87.
- [*] Added French translation by Diginfotek.
- [*] Added Chinese translation by rafacc87.
- [*] Rename dungeons and raids in spanish.
- [*] Restructure translation files.

-2.1.0 - Update (Spartelfant)
- [*] Added Spanish translation by rafacc87.

-2.0.8 - Update (Spartelfant)
- [*] Fixed location of Dragonmaw Retreat: I had listed it mistakenly as being in Grim Reaches, but it's located in Wetlands.

-2.0.7 - Update (Spartelfant)
- [*] Fixed bug in workaround for game bug.
-I previously used string.match() which is not available in-game, but during testing I had another addon active that made this function available, which is why I did not catch this.

-2.0.6 - Update (Spartelfant)
- [*] Added workaround for game bug that prevented the new Northwind zone from showing a tooltip: The game included a trailing space, so the actual zone name is 'Northwind '.

-2.0.5 - Update (Spartelfant)
- [*] New zones added for patch 1.18 (Grim Reaches, Northwind, Balor) [*] New dungeons added for patch 1.18 (Stormwrought Ruins, Dragonmaw Retreat) [*] Fishing skill required for new zones not yet known, will be added some time after patch release

 2.0.4 - Update (Spartelfant)
  [*] Bugfix: Variables to prevent unnecessary updates were never set which was causing unnecessary updates to be performed.
  [*] Bugfix: Added missing index for Fishing option which was causing it to not appear in the settings window.